bonomani/devmon/docs/TEMPLATES.md

 - Define specific SNMP OIDs to be polled
 - Transform data (collected by SNMP or already transformed data)
 - Define thresholds and alarm message
-- Define how output 'test' page will be display into Xymon display server
+- Define how Devmon 'tests' will be display in Xymon (output message))

 ## Rolling your own
 Crafting your own Devmon template is a breeze.
 You don't need to write a